Certora/Documentation/docs/cvl/foundry-integration.md

 There is a minimum of 2 required files to get the Prover to verify Foundry fuzz tests: A `.spec` file (written in CVL), and a `.conf` file.

-- First, we need a `.spec` file written in CVL that will tell the Prover what to verify.
+- First, we need a `.spec` file written in CVL to tell the Prover what to verify.
 The file is very simple, and in the minimal case has exactly one line:

 ```solidity